ReactiveSets/toubkal/README.md

 server, network and client resources.

 #### Ecosystem
-XS backend runs on **Node.js**.
+XS backend runs on **Node.js** providing a scalable database, web server, validation, and authorizations.

+On the frontend, XS provides reactive controls and views driven by dataflows.
-On the frontend, XS can be coupled with any other framework but we recommend using reactive frameworks such as **AngularJS** or **React** which reactive model is closer to XS.
+XS can optionally be coupled with any other framework but we recommend using reactive libraries such as **AngularJS**, **Bacon.js**, **React**, which model is the closest to XS.

-We also recommand **Bootstrap** for responsive HTML5 applications and we use it for our Carousel and Photo Albums.
+For layout, we recommand **Bootstrap** for responsive HTML5 applications and we use it for our Carousel and Photo Albums.

-For DOM manipulations one can use any library as XS core has zero dependencies.
+For DOM manipulation one can use any library, or none at all, as XS core has zero dependencies.

-XS can either be used to improve existing applications on the backend or frontend, or as full backend-and-frontend framework for new projects.
+XS can either be used to improve existing applications on the backend or frontend, or as a full backend-and-frontend framework for new projects.

 #### Dataflow Programming Model